The 11 players who played just one Premier League game for Liverpool

 Darby played more times in the Champions League than the Premier League, though his one game in the latter ended in victory.

-The defender replaced Philipp Degen late in a 2-0 win over Tottenham in 2010 before gradually dropping down the leagues.
+The defender replaced Philipp Degen late in a 2-0 win over Tottenham in 2010 before going out on a series of loans.
+He eventaully joined Bradford in 2012 and spent five years at Valley Parade.

 Sadly, he was forced to retire at 29 after being diagnosed with motor neurone disease and has since set up his own charity with the aim of finding a cure for the condition.